ashishghogre/go-ang-todo/Readme.md

 ## Installing and Running Back-end API

 - With Go
-    - Set the api folder as GOPATH env variable.
-If GOPATH env variable already exists, then add it to the GOPATH list.
-Run the following command to set it as env variable from within api directory
+    - change directory to src folder in api and run the following commands to build and run the app
     ```
-        echo export GOPATH=$(pwd) >> ~/.bash_profile
-        source ~/.bash_profile
-    ```
-    - change directory to app folder in api/src and run the following commands to build and run the app
-    ```
-        go get -d -v .
+        go build .
         go install .
-        go run app
+        go run github.com/ashishghoge/goapi
     ```

 - With Docker